adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Replace usage of Invoke-GraphApiRequest for metadata via connection to support an "anonymous" access so we don't need to create types from external modules to get unauthenticated connections.
+* Or just use an httpclient's async functionality to avoid threads altogether, and remove usage of ThreadJob.
 * Switch build system to dotnet
 * Investigate gls ignoring 400's
 * Investigate pipeline behavior to Get-GraphRelatedItem